permadart/ecco/packages/ecco/README.md

 2. Use `EccoBuilder` for widgets that only need to read the state.
 3. Use `EccoConsumer` when you need access to both the state and the notifier.
 4. Leverage the `ecco<T>()` extension method for concise notifier access.
-5. Use the debug overlay during development to visualize state changes.
-6. Always use the `ripple` method to update state in your ViewModels.
+5. Always use the `ripple` method to update state in your ViewModels.

 ## License